 The modern and most efficient hull shape gives superior sailing performance.
 At the same time, the forward under water part of the hull is rounded, almost like an egg, and this means soft motion in a seaway at any angle of heel.
 The displacement of the hull is designed to carry all modern comfort equipment and lots of personal belongings, as well as generous tank capacity.

 Typical Hallberg-Rassy, the cockpit is very well sheltered with high all-round coamings and a soft top or hard top windscreen with tempered glass, opening mid section and handholds at the sides.
 This is the ideal cockpit solution for both hot and cold areas.
 There is good all-round visibility.
 With twin wheels, there is both lots of space for displays and buttons and an easy passage from the helm position and forward.
-There is an optional big fixed high gloss varnished teak table with drop leas.
+Furthermore, the wheel positions give better visibility forward, both when maneuvering in a harbour and to see the tell tails of the headsail.
+There is an optional big fixed high gloss varnished teak table with drop leaves.

 The rig is modern and easy to handle.
 It is even possible to fly an inner removable heavy weather sail with no runners.
 The foresail is only slightly overlapping, making tacking easy.
 There is also an option for a self tacking jib arrangement.
 Seldén electric furling for both in-mast and headsail, as well as electric sheet winches are fitted as standard.
 The main is designed to carry an Elvström FatFurl modern in-mast furling sail with Epex membrane, with roach, vertical battens and headboard.
 The top shrouds and lowers are to separate chain plates, a Hallberg-Rassy invention, which makes passage on deck easy, and arranges for easy sheeting of the headsail.
 The spreader base gets wide and stable in that way too.
 The deck plan is clean and uncluttered.